HaritsDetya/student-app/README.md

 - Node.js (v18 or higher)
 - Java JDK 17+
 - Git
-- IntelliJ for backend (recommended)
+- IntelliJ for backend
-- VS Code for frontend (recommended)
+- VS Code for frontend

 ---